You are here:

 - Design: Bermies only sells select shorts with built-in underwear, namely their Gym Shorts and Compression Liner Swim Shorts.
 All other shorts do not come with underwear, or for their swim shorts, they contain a standard mesh liner for swimwear.

 - Underwear inseam and style: The Gym Shorts and the Compression Liner Swim Shorts contain boxer briefs around the +/- 4” inseam range.
-Different shorts come with varying underwear colors, although around half of the swim collection includes white plain boxer briefs.
+Different shorts come with varying underwear colors, although around half of the swim collection includes plain white boxer briefs.
 The colored boxer briefs also have a fun tropical pattern.

-- Underwear fabric: The boxer briefs and shorts are a recycled polyester and Lycra blend, which is typical for built-in underwear and excellent for both everyday use, working out, and water activities.
+- Underwear fabric: The boxer briefs and shorts are a recycled polyester and Lycra blend, which is typical for built-in underwear and excellent for everyday use, working out, and water activities.

 - Cell phone pocket: Yes!
 Bermies’ boxer briefs contain a built-in cell phone pocket.